Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 ------------

 ## New Website Introduction
+- Brand New Look & Feel
 - Email Newsletter Subscription
 - Website Article Collection & Category Group Grabs
-- Brand New Look

-Welcome to the totally revamped BALANCE Website & Application!
+**Welcome to the totally revamped BALANCE Website & Application!**

 We have been deep in the weeds working on this totally bespoke website for many months, and are very excited to finally share what's new.